Key takeaways

 of parents purchase a second round of school supplies and clothing when weather starts feeling like fall3

-Beyond the initial back-to-school rush, weather creates predictable shopping patterns, with sunnier days driving in-store traffic and inclement conditions pushing shoppers online.
+Beyond the initial back-to-school rush, weather creates predictable shopping patterns, with sunnier days driving in-store traffic and inclement conditions prompting shoppers to go online.
 Discover how to align your marketing mix with weather signals that send shoppers to checkout.

 Mom and daughter in a store trying on warm coats.